janiluuk/L4D2_DLR/README.md

 - Players healed by medic have special glow
 - Default health for players without class configurable.
 Menu does not spam you if you don't choose a class.
 - Engineer spawns ready-to-use upgrade packs instead of deployable boxes.
 - Engineer now spawns 2 different types of turrets.
 8 different ammo types for various situations.
-(Requires plugin from https://github.com/janiluuk/L4D2_Machine)
+- Turrets are smarter and bit more devastating.
+By default they can be blown up by infected.
+- Turrets have now more helpful notifications.
+- Turrets are by default non-blocking.
+- "Single turret mode" enables oldschool mode.
 - Engineer can now barricade open doors & windows.
 Requires plugin version of (https://forums.alliedmods.net/showthread.php?p=2780813).
 Adding the plugin version as soon as have tested it properly
 - Engineer, medic and saboteur get countdown for next deployment when trying to deploy too early
-- Turrets don't block anymore, so you cannot abuse it by boxing in opponents.
 - Saboteur moves faster when crouched and shows visibility status.
 - Saboteur has visual effect on turning invisible and specific glow.
 - Saboteur has nightvision
 - Redefine visual effect for mines, and actually leave a visible mine.
-* Saboteur has 20 different types of mines with cool effects.
+- Saboteur has 20 different types of mines with cool effects.
 You can assign 7 of them at one time.
 Antigravity, blackhole, freeze, vaporizer and many more.
 (Needs included grenades plugin example)
 - Mines do less damage to survivors.
 Standing really close to the mine can still incap.
 - Mines do more damage to infected, 1500hp.
 Some edge over tank
 - Mines glow now so players know to avoid the spot or lure someone to it.
 - Notifications on placing mines.
-* Warnings for players that go near armed mine
+- Warnings for players that go near armed mine
 - Countdown notification before mine becoming armed.
 - Engineer, medic and saboteur get notification if out of supplies.
 - More helpful class descriptions and help system.